iamstarkov/ramda/README.md

 These script tags add the variable `R` on the browser's global scope.

-Or you can inject ramda into virtually any unsuspecting website using [ramdify][ramdify] bookmarklet.
+Or you can inject ramda into virtually any unsuspecting website using [ramdify][ramdify] bookmarklet (add it from [Ramda website](http://ramdajs.com#installation) installation section).

 [ramdify]: javascript:(function(){document.body.appendChild(document.createElement('script')).src='https://unpkg.com/ramda/dist/ramda.min.js';})();)